 Once the alcohol disappears completely, you should be left with the final product.
 A sticky substance you can use as you wish (more on this later)!

 How to Make Hash Oil with Butane

-First of all, it isn’t as complicated as one may think.
+There are even scientific studies on butane extraction of hash oil, but it isn’t as complicated as one may think.
 Just follow the instructions closely, and you should be safe, sound, and high.

 On one end, you should make one hole.
-This is where the butane nozzle is going to enter.
+When making your hash oil, this is where you should put the butane nozzle.
 On the other, make five small holes for the THC oil to start pouring into the dish.
-Put dried marijuana into the tube, and a coffee filter on the inside of the lid.
+Then, put dried marijuana into the tube, and a coffee filter on the inside of the lid.

-If your space has all the requirements (outdoors, clean, no obstructions or open flames), it’s time to learn how to make hash oil using this method.
+If your space has all the requirements (outdoors, clean, no obstructions or open flames), it’s time to learn about making hash oil using this method.

 The butane and your hash oil extractor will do their job.
 You should be getting the pale yellow or greenish liquid at the bottom.
 The process usually lasts for a few minutes.